 Ah, the best Leica cameras.
-Expensive?
-Undoubtedly.
+Expensive, yes.
 But there’s something undeniably and classically cool about that red dot and the sleek, perfectly engineered cameras that wear it.
-That’s how the brand has retained its cachet among photographers for decades.
+The brand has earned and retained its cachet among serious photographers for decades, who wouldn’t settle for less than the best cameras for photography.

 We review Leica cameras just as we do new releases from other brands.
-While we recognise that their prices exclude them to all but the most well-heeled enthusiasts, the experience of shooting with one is quite simply unlike anything else.
+We know very well that their prices exclude them to all but the most well-heeled enthusiasts – meanwhile, the rest of us aspire to own one, as the experience of shooting with a Leica is like nothing else.
 Whether a compact Q camera, a digital rangefinder like the M11, or an L-mount mirrorless model, they all ooze style and quality.

 The best Leica cameras: quick list